mattcanty/openemu-controller-bindings/README.md

 > 👋 24 hours after authoring the simple approach, I realised that the file is a binary plist.
 I am not currently aware of the cross-platform implications of this, however I am interested in improving this tool such that configurations can be provided out of the box.

 > [!IMPORTANT]
 > 🕹️ I don't want anything here to detract away from what a fantastic job the team have done with [OpenEmu](https://openemu.org).
-I can't highly recommend it enough.
+I can't recommend it enough.
 Gone are the days where this was a challenging endeavour.

 ## The Problem: No Per-Game Controller Mappings in OpenEmu